 How do I download a VPN for Edge for free?

 Choose a reputable free VPN option extension or app.
 For Edge extensions, go to the Edge Add-ons store and install the extension.
 For system-wide protection, download a free VPN app from the provider’s official site, install it, sign in, and connect.
+Best vpn edge reddit guide to choosing the best vpn for Microsoft Edge, streaming, privacy, and setup 2026

 Are free VPNs safe on Windows?